withabubaker/Light-Control/README.md

 ## Project Goals:

 - Schedule decoration light turn on/off time using Python code.
-- convert Python script to a service that's running in the background on Raspberry pi.
+- Convert Python script to a service that's running in the background on Raspberry pi.
 - Visualize the light status using Node-Red, green if the light is on, and red if the light is off.

+## Libraries & Tools & Hardware:

+1. Python 3.7.3
+2. SmartPlug
+3. MQTT
+4. Raspberry Pi 4
+5. Kasa Smart Plug
+6. Decoration light